ikeali/alx-system_engineering-devops/0x02-shell_redirections/README.md

-a script that prints Hello, world
+a script that displays a confused smiley